NeuroTechX/ntx_slack_archive/random.md

  >naoto that is very cool.
 I enjoy livecoding with fluxus, so it would be very nice to interface with your osc data

+6/14/2017 5:01 AM

+ **sid_fulminds** :

+ >yannick: hi yannick, I am not sure what is the web app you are referring to... could you please remind me when I showed it to you and whether it looked like I was drunk? :smile::beers: